ryanashcraft/gatsby-plugin-amplitude-analytics/README.md

 To override the default event types that are used for page event and outbound link clicks, include this option.
 The value should be a map with two keys: "outboundLinkClick", and "pageView".
 For example:

 The default values for these events are "outbound link click" and "page view".

+## The "amplitudeConfig" option

+Configuration settings passed to the `amplitude.getInstance().init()` call.
+Allows you to enable automatic collection of UTM params and referrer info and change persistence and upload behavior.
+See https://developers.amplitude.com/#platform-specific-settings for a full list of available options.